-Chile’s peso headed for the biggest weekly drop since March after political turmoil in Greece and evidence of slowing growth in China undermined the country’s export prospects and foreign investors bet against the currency.
+Chile’s peso posted the biggest weekly drop since March after political turmoil in Greece and evidence of slowing growth in China undermined the country’s export prospects and foreign investors bet against the currency.

 Copper, the backbone of Chile’s export economy, fell for a second week as data showed China industrial production grew at the slowest pace since 2009 and industrial output in India unexpectedly contracted.
 The peso is trading at the lower limit of a range it has held since early March, falling to 491.85 on May 9 yet failing to close weaker than 490.